 Have a deep thought, if the joints between tiles are less than ⅛”-thick, un-sanded grout will be easier to use and adhere better in those narrow margins.

-Go with sanded grout for best patch up and less shrinkage to join wider margins of ⅛-inch to ½-inch.
+Go with sanded grout for the best patch-up and less shrinkage to join wider margins of ⅛-inch to ½-inch.

 Now you conceptually arrived at the correct sound grout for your tiles.
 So you are good to mingle.

-If you are in hurry!
+If you are in a hurry!
 Have the main steps of the procedure:

 - Pick the accurate grout for the task